nuxt-community/composition-api/docs/helpers/definitionHelpers.md

 ## defineNuxtServerMiddleware

-Create a Nuxt plugin with types with
+Create server middleware with types with:

 ```ts
 import { defineNuxtServerMiddleware } from 'nuxt-composition-api'